Vanishing Beauty: Are Blue Macaws Extinct?

 Predation and Competition

-Other than threats from humans, natural factors also contribute to the extinction of birds.
-As its population is already facing extinction, these parrotlets have become more vulnerable to predators.
-Such as hawks, snakes, and other prey birds.
+Other than threats from humans, natural factors have also contributed to the extinction of the birds.
+As its population is already facing extinction, these parrotlets have become more vulnerable to predators such as hawks, snakes, and other prey birds.
 These predators targeted their eggs and young chicks, and even the loss of a few individuals had a big impact on their survival chances.

 Controversies and Ethical Debates